The Law Offices of Scott Sobol

 Another challenge is dealing with insurance companies, which may try to downplay injuries or offer settlements that do not fully cover medical expenses.
 If you were injured in a rental car, the insurance process can be even more complex, as multiple policies may apply, including your own auto insurance, rental car coverage, and the at-fault party’s policy.

 Additionally, medical treatment can be costly for tourists who do not have insurance that covers injuries sustained outside their home state or country.
-Seeking compensation can help recover expenses, but without proper legal guidance, many tourists accept settlements that are far lower than what they need.
+Seeking compensation can help recover expenses, but without proper legal guidance, many tourists accept settlements that are lower than what their claim may be worth.

 Steps to Strengthen a Personal Injury Claim in Florida